ywilkof/spark-jobs-rest-client/README.md

 # Requirements
 - JAVA 1.8
 - Spark version supplying the Rest API.
-This client was tested with version 1.5.
+This client is compatabile with version 1.5 and above.

 ## Creating the client